Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Instead of treating software development as one big “coding phase”, SDLC encourages you to think in clear, repeatable steps.
 That makes it easier to estimate work, manage risk, and keep quality high.

-2. Why SDLC Matters – Even for Small Teams
+2. Why SDLC matters — even for small teams

 You might think SDLC is only for big enterprises, but the core ideas help anyone building software:

-3. The Classic SDLC Phases at a Glance
+3. The classic SDLC phases at a glance

-4. Phase 1: Planning & Requirements
+5. Phase 1: Planning & requirements

 This phase answers: “Why are we building this, and for whom?”
+Good planning is not bureaucracy — it’s the cheapest place to fix misunderstandings.

 Typical activities include: